Google Sitemaps

 The program is appropriately called Google Sitemaps

 Today RSS is known mostly as ‘Simple Syndication,’ but its original acronym stood for ‘Rich Site Summary.’
-XML is only simple code like HTML, and it is used to syndicate your content to all interested parties.
+XML is only simple code like HTML, used to syndicate your content to all interested parties.

 And the interested party, in this case, is Google.
 By creating Sitemaps, Google is really asking webmasters to take charge of the indexing and updating of their sites.
-Basically, doing the Googlebot’s job!
+Doing the Googlebot’s job!

 This is a ‘Good’ thing!
-With the steady influx of new websites growing rapidly, indexing all this material will become a challenge, even with the resources of Google.
-With Sitemaps, webmasters can now take charge and make sure their site is crawled and indexed.
+With the steady influx of new websites growing rapidly, indexing all this material will become a challenge, even with Google’s resources.
+With Sitemaps, webmasters can now take charge and ensure their site is crawled and indexed.

 Please note, indexing your site with Sitemaps WON’T improve your rankings in Google.
 You will still be competing with the other sites in Google for top positions.
 But with Sitemaps, you can make sure all your pages are crawled and indexed quickly by Google.